chipsalliance/Caliptra/doc/Caliptra.md

 3. Caliptra ROM will assert READY\_FOR\_FW wire.
 This is done by writing an internal register.
 This register is also visible to read on the APB interface.
 SOC can choose to poll on this bit instead of using the wire (it is SOC integration choice).
 4. SOC will follow the mailbox protocol and push Caliptra FW into the mailbox
 5. Caliptra’s mailbox HW will assert an interrupt to the uController once the GO is written per mailbox protocol.
 See [Mailbox](#mailbox) for specifics.
 6. Once Caliptra’s FW is authenticated and loaded into ICCM, uController will assert READY\_FOR\_RTFLOWS wire.
-Refer to ROM and FW spec on next level specifics of various security flows that happen within this step (eg. DICE).
+Refer to ROM and FW specification on next level specifics of various security flows that happen within this step (eg. DICE).

 ## SOC FW Authentication flows

 Caliptra provides FW authentication and measurement capture service to the SOC.

 1. SOC logic (ROM or HW or FW \[depending on the context of the flow\]) provides the SOC FW hash manifest for authentication.
 SOC hash manifest is signed using the same key as the Caliptra FW.
 Format of the SOC hash manifest contains global meta data of “Impactless” field, “FWID” and the “Associated Hash”.
-Please see Caliptra FW spec for more details.
+See Caliptra FW specification for more details.
 2. For SOC FW/Configuration that requires verification, there are two options:
 	1. SOC logic uses the Caliptra provided SHA384 HW API to stream the FW while copying the same to the appropriate destination; SOC logic will write the “FW ID” and send a FW authentication request mailbox command.
 	2. SOC logic can directly report the measurement.
 SOC logic will write the “FW ID”, Measurement and send a FW measurement mailbox command.